KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception thrown when an invalid COM object is used.

-    [System.Runtime.InteropServices.InvalidComObjectException]::New("an invalid COM object is used.")
+    throw [System.Runtime.InteropServices.InvalidComObjectException]::New("an invalid COM object is used.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Runtime.InteropServices.InvalidComObjectException.aspx)